gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.

-Across the rekeying execution, the Group Manager MUST preserve the same unchanged Sender IDs for all group members intended to remain in the group.
+Across the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members intended to remain in the group.
 This avoids affecting the retrieval of public keys from the Group Manager as well as the verification of group messages.

 The Group Manager MUST support at least the following group rekeying scheme.
 Future application profiles may define alternative message formats and distribution schemes.

-As group rekeying message, the Group Manager uses the same format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.
+The group rekeying messages MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.

-* Only the parameters 'gkty', 'key', 'num', 'exp', and 'ace-groupcomm-profile' are present.
+* From the Joining Response, only the parameters 'gkty', 'key', 'num', 'exp', and 'ace-groupcomm-profile' are present.
+In particular, the 'key' parameter includes only the following data.

-* The 'ms' parameter of the 'key' parameter specifies the new OSCORE Master Secret value.
+   - The 'ms' parameter, specifying the new OSCORE Master Secret value.

-* The 'contextId' parameter of the 'key' parameter specifies the new Gid used as OSCORE ID Context value.
+   - The 'contextId' parameter, specifying the new Gid to use as OSCORE ID Context value.

+* The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
+The CBOR array has to be intended as a set, i.e., the order of its elements is irrelevant.
+The CBOR array is populated as follows.

+   - The Group Manager considers the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}), and takes the most recent set X, i.e., the set associated to the current version of the group keying material about to be relinquished.

+   - For each Sender ID in X, the Group Manager encodes it as a CBOR byte string and adds the result to the CBOR array.

 The Group Manager separately sends a group rekeying message to each group member to be rekeyed.